-Many research laboratories in the Department of Psychology have openings for undergraduate research assistants.
+Many research laboratories in the Department of Psychological and Brain Sciences have openings for undergraduate research assistants.
 You may become involved in all aspects of research, from scheduling and running subjects to analyzing data.
 Depending on the lab, you may speak to clients, run infant test sessions, and even design your own research projects.

 Working in a research lab is a great way to learn whether you might be interested in a research career.
 In addition, students considering graduate study in psychology are encouraged to have research experience while they are undergraduates, since most graduate schools weigh research experience strongly when making acceptance decisions.

 Students majoring in psychology may earn a Bachelor of Arts (BA) or a Bachelor of Science (BS).